TheAgentK/tuya-mqtt/README.md

 This project provides an MQTT client for communication with the home automation devices.

+:exclamation: There is a greate Step-By-Step guide from user HolgiHab at openhab community ([Step-By-Step Guide]( https://community.openhab.org/t/step-by-step-guide-for-adding-tuya-bulbs-smart-life-to-oh2-using-tuya-mqtt-js-by-agentk/59371)).
+This guide is not only for light bulbs, but also applies to sockets. :exclamation:

 ## Instructions:

 Download this project to your openhab2-script-folder "/etc/openhab2/scripts" and install tuyapi from the same folder that the tuya-mqtt.js is in